Sentinel Automatic Trigger System (SATS-MINI)

 NOTE: If the SATS-MINI does not have a valid configuration then the Status LED will pulse PURPLE.
 In this case, you need to send a default configuration to the SATS-MINI and restart.
 To do this, use Tools - Send Default Configuration.
 After restarting, the status LED will flash Green, and the UI Drone will track the movement of the SATS-MINI.
 When upgrading the SATS-MINI firmware, we recommend that you do “Tools - Reset to Factory Defaults.”
 The software release will indicate when this is needed.

-Updating the Firmware to 1.2.X version
+Updating the Firmware to a New Version

 The SATS-MINI is always shipped with the latest firmware software.
 When new versions are available, the firmware installs for the SATS-MINI are provided as a self installing UF2 file format.